Nuri-Tas/nd-takehome/REPORT.md

     N3 Q : IMPE N1 N2 ;   ->  accepted
     N3 Q : IMPE N2 N1 ;   ->  REJECTED: "rule check failed: IMPE (line 3)"

-`IMPE` requires the implication first. `N2` is `P`, which is not an implication.
-This exact failure mode — a well-formed line citing the wrong things — accounts for **78-90% of the model's errors** in every experiment below.

-### 2.4 The rules, and why they come in pairs
+### 2.4 Logic rules

-There are fifteen rules.
-The organising principle: **for each connective, one rule builds it and one rule uses it.**
+In total there are fifteen rules.
+The organising principle is, for each connective, one rule builds it and one rule uses it.

 | connective | INTRODUCTION (build it) | ELIMINATION (use it) |
 |---|---|---|